tenjin/tenjin-android-sdk/README.md

 ## <a id="server-to-server"></a>Server-to-server integration

-Tenjin offers server-to-server integration, which is a paid feature.
-If you want to access to the documentation, please send email to support@tenjin.com and discuss the pricing.
+Tenjin offers [server-to-server integration](https://tenjin.com/docs/server-to-server-s2s-setup/).
+This allows you to send your Install and post-Install events directly from your servers to Tenjin servers without needing an SDK integration.

 ## <a id="subversion"></a>App Subversion parameter for A/B Testing (requires DataVault)